open-power/hostboot/src/usr/isteps/ocmbupd/README.md

     - else if updateI2c = 0
         - set updateI2c and commit HWP error as recovered
         - force reconfig loop (don't kill the IPL)

+# Odyssey firmware update

+See odyssey-code-update-notes.org or its HTML rendering for a description of the Odyssey code update process.